e-WindLidar/OpenLidarModuleDefinitions/README.md

 10. [Housing](module_housing.md): Weather protection and environmental conditioning.
 11. [Chassis](module_chassis.md): Physical carrier for the modules.

+These definitions are not complete.
+We welcome feedback on the description of each module and the content of the files.
+If you have comments, please [open an issue](https://github.com/OpenWindLidar/ModuleDefinitions/issues).

 # To provide feedback
 Please [open an issue](https://github.com/OpenWindLidar/ModuleDefinitions/issues).